sxturndev/bmx2osu/README.md

 > enable UTF-8 support for file paths to work.
 > [Short tutorial on where to find that.](https://youtu.be/3PUkcn8QbnE)

+1. Install ffmpeg, this is required for audio conversion to work.
+Press Windows + X and run Powershell as administrator, then paste these commands in:
+    ```powershell
+    Set-ExecutionPolicy Bypass -Scope Process -Force; [System.Net.ServicePointManager]::SecurityProtocol = [System.Net.ServicePointManager]::SecurityProtocol -bor 3072; iex ((New-Object System.Net.WebClient).DownloadString('https://community.chocolatey.org/install.ps1'))
+    ```
+    ```
+    choco install ffmpeg
+    ```

-1. Download the release [here](https://github.com/sxturndev/bmx2osu/releases/download/v1.0/release.zip) and extract it.
+2. Download the release [here](https://github.com/sxturndev/bmx2osu/releases/download/v1.0/release.zip) and extract it.
     - bmt.exe and bmx2wavc.exe must be in this folder for the program to work.

-2. Run bmx2osu.exe and select an input folder, bmx2osu batch converts BMS so your input structure should look something like this:
+3. Run bmx2osu.exe and select an input folder, bmx2osu batch converts BMS so your input structure should look something like this:
     ```
     input folder/
     ├─ BMS Song/